faisal/XCRails/README.md

 # Xcode for Rails apps

-This is setup code to allow you to run your Rails app's test suite when you build in Xcode.
+This is glue code to allow you to run your Rails app's test suite when you build in Xcode.

 1. Create an Xcode project and move your Rails app code into that project.